MrAnyx/MrAnyx/README.md

 Full-Stack (+1 years of experience) | Engineer student

-Actually I'm a full-stack web developer at <a href="https://www.icohup.com/">Icohup</a>
+Currently, I'm a full-stack web developer at <a href="https://www.icohup.com/">Icohup</a>

 ## About me